 Lean Six Sigma manages projects more tightly and fine-tunes existing systems

 Lean Six Sigma projects use the DMAIC framework (Define, Measure, Analyse, Improve and Control) to improve existing processes.

 Lean Six Sigma zeroes in on your external and internal customers needs to determine process measurements and improvements.

 It allows you to unclog your pipes by identifying process bottlenecks and improve process flows to get things done better, faster and with less effort.
+Sound familiar?

 The Way Ahead For Your NHS Management Career

 That criteria is what the NHS is looking for right now for its assistant project managers and project managers.

 I have a solution to enhance your NHS career right now.

 I want to give you TWO FREE resources that I guarantee will fast-track you on your PRINCE2 Foundation and Practitioner path